-The Journal will award the inaugural Hibernian Law Medal in May 2018.
+The Journal awarded the inaugural Hibernian Law Medals in May 2018.

 The Hibernian Law Medal will be awarded annually to individuals who have made outstanding contributions, in any combination, to the advancement of justice, the integrity of the rule of law, the independence of the judiciary and the legal profession, and public access to and understanding of the legal system; whether in Ireland or in a comparable jurisdiction.
 The ambition of the Hibernian Law Medal is to formally recognise individuals whose legal careers have been characterised by a profound commitment to those ideals.

-This year’s honoured recipients will accept their Medal at a formal ceremony at the Law Society of Ireland on Friday, 11 May 2018 @ 6:30pm, at which they shall deliver acceptance speeches recounting their judicial experiences, engage in a panel discussion and answer questions from the audience.
-All welcome.
-Admission free.
-Wine reception to follow.
+This year’s honoured recipients accepted their Medal at a formal ceremony at the Law Society of Ireland on Friday, 11 May 2018 @ 6:30pm, at which they delivered acceptance speeches recounting their judicial experiences, engaged in a panel discussion and answered questions from the audience.
+Their remarks can be read in Volume 17 of the Journal.

 The Hibernian Law Medal is proudly supported by our friends at McCann FitzGerald.